burlachenkok/exploring-python3/python3-note.md

 * [RAMMap](https://learn.microsoft.com/en-us/sysinternals/downloads/RAMMap).
 It demonstrates a distribution of physical DRAM memory among parts in Windows OS.

 Even though these tools have a nice GUI interface, using them if you have a lack of Operation Systems background may not be easy at the beginning.
-These tools are powerful profiling/inspection tools that can be used to find malware software in the OS.
+In fact these tools are powerful profiling/inspection tools that can be used to find malware software in the OS by itself.
 If you have never heard about these tools, please take a look at some talk by [Mark Rusinovich](https://en.wikipedia.org/wiki/Mark_Russinovich).
 E.g. [License to Kill: Malware Hunting with the SysInternals Tools
 ](https://www.youtube.com/watch?v=A_TPZxuTzBU&ab_channel=MarkRussinovich).

 Python is used also by people without a CS background but with another background (biology, chemistry, etc.).
 The terminology used in these tools has an OS system flavor.
 With these tools, you can look into these counters.
-Below we will present some terminology used in these tools:
+Below we will present some terminology used in these tools in context of Python:

 >
-> **User Space Time** - your Python interpreter, is not one thing inside Windows OS (press CTRL+Esc and you will see it).
+> **User Space Time** - your Python interpreter, is not the only one thing inside Windows OS (press CTRL+Esc and you will see it).
 User space-time is the time that your process (python.exe) has spent in userspace.
-This time excludes the time that the system spends on another process.
+This time excludes the time that the system spends on another processes, or time for serving requests inside OS on behalf of your interpreter.
 >
 > **Kernel Space Time** - your Python interpreter and any program will request OS for example to open the file.
-After the moment you have initialized the System Call and you form the request to OS (in fact to I/O Dispatcher) your execution thread that executes code inside the Python interpreter will be blocked and will be sleep.
+With such action you initialize the System Call and you form the request to OS (in fact to OS I/O Dispatcher).
+Your execution thread that executes code inside the Python interpreter will be blocked and will be sleep.
 In this moment on behalf of this thread, the OS will spend time executing logic inside the kernel.
 At least some operations that OS did on behalf of your thread after I/O Dispatching to correct Driver(s) will take some time.
 All this time is called Kernel Space-Time.
 >
-> **Working Set** - *working set* or *pinned memory* or *non-paged memory* is the same concept which means physical DRAM memory dedicated to your process.
+> **Working Set** - *working set* or *pinned memory* or *non-paged memory* is the same concept which means physical DRAM memory dedicated to your process which is a real physical memory.
 >
 > **Virtual Memory** - It is a concept that separates a program's view of memory from the system's physical memory view.
 In general, an operating system decides when to store the program's code and data in physical memory and when to store it in some file.
 Virtual memory is a conceptual memory that you may want to address.
 >
 > **Commit Memory** - Almost always the tools from SysInternals report the Committed Virtual Memory that your process has requested.
 The *commit limit* is the sum of physical memory and the sizes of the paging files used for backing up your data.
-In Windows OS there is another type of memory *"reserved virtual memory"*, which is a memory address reserved by the application, but the application does not (and ca not) use it, until memory is committed.
+In Windows OS there is another type of memory *"reserved virtual memory"*, which is a memory address reserved by the application, but the application does not (and can not) use it, until memory is committed.
 When a process commits a region of virtual memory, the operating system guarantees that it can maintain all the data the process stores in the memory either in physical memory or on disk.
 >
 > **Physical Memory** - The installed physical memory in the computer by the Windows memory manager populates memory with the code and data from all processes, device drivers, and the OS.
 The amount of memory can affect performance, because when data or code a process or the operating system needs is not present, the memory manager must bring it in from disk.
 >
 > **System Virtual Memory Limit** -  the sum of roughly the size of physical memory plus the maximum configured size of any paging files.
 >
 > **Nonpaged Memory (Kernel) Pool** - authors of drivers for Windows OS have two options for places where to allocate memory.
 One of these resources is a nonpaged memory pool.
 The OS kernel and drivers use a nonpaged pool to store data that might be accessed when the system can't handle page faults.

 The kernel enters such a state when it executes interrupt service routines (ISRs) and deferred procedure calls (DPCs).
 A nonpaged pool is always kept present in physical memory.
 Information About this value can be obtained from *"Process Explorer->System Information->Memory"*.
 >
 > **Paged (Kernel) Pool** - A paged pool is used by OS and device drivers in situations that can store data that is backed in the paging file, and not necessarily presented in physical memory.
 Information About this value can be obtained from *"Process Explorer->System Information->Memory"*.